Do you ever doubt whether you are doing the right thing with your life?

 Consider this as a two-fold question.
 There’s your ultimate life’s purpose, and your relative life’s purpose, or calling.

-Here are some examples that participants came up with of an ultimate purpose:
+Here are some examples of an ultimate purpose:

 Here’s the trick: when you live your ultimate purpose, your calling unfolds before you.